-- a. update the APEC Contact Points for Standards and Conformance Information, which have been uploaded to the APEC Homepage; and - b. develop and keep current the database on conformity assessment operators and their activities/service offered and establish an APEC Cooperation Center for Conformity Assessment.
+- a. update the APEC Contact Points for Standards and Conformance Information, which have been uploaded to the APEC Homepage; - develop and keep current the database on conformity assessment operators and their activities/service offered and establish an APEC Cooperation Center for Conformity Assessment; and - c.
+Promote the transparency of regulatory systems and standards by maintaining appropriate and accessible information date basis, including Directory of Food Trade Contacts in the Directory of Food Trade Contacts.